 Although we have only investigated three randomly picked events, the results are promising and a larger investigation with an objective method for detecting structures, followed by tracing them back in time to their point of origin and the associated inflectional velocity profile, could provide statistical evidence of the horseshoe vortex formation.
-This is however beyond the scope of the present investigation.
-The method described here is not suitable since it is too time and storage consuming for any larger statistical evaluation.
+This is, however, beyond the scope of the present investigation.